kaka2634/Linux-server-configuration/README.md

 Thank for [rrjoson](https://github.com/rrjoson/udacity-linux-server-configuration) best README helping me a lot.

 PS.
 Login function is not working because I have add origin http://182.254.131.23 to google app api.
 This function would be done in furture.
+If you know how to do this please help me.
+Google said it need .com address rather than ip addresss.